 Light Requirements:

-Bright indirect light or grow lights.
+Provide 12 to 16 hours of light per day using grow lights.
 Avoid direct sun until established.

 Post-Germination Care: